 - “[But] It’s more than just numbers.
 The ground underneath us is shifting.
 The tools of creativity are easier to use than they’ve ever been, and the tools of distribution are even easier.
 The power is in the hands of those that have never had it.”

 - “We believe in video makers, and it’s our mission to make sure there’s as little between them and getting things done as possible.
 That’s why Wipster exists.”

 Now that we understand Wipster’s raison d’etre, looks take a closer look at some of their efforts to deliver on that mission…

 Getting started on Wipster is every bit as easy and intuitive as one would hope.
 It’s basically just a quick drop n’ drop and then, voila, your video is ready to go!

 For anyone who has ever shared a Word doc littered with “tracked changes,” you know how frustrating it can be to stare at a jumble of notes that refer to things all over the place.
 Fortunately, that is not the case with Wipster.

-The platform lets you place notes anywhere in a frame.
+The video production platform lets you place notes anywhere in a frame.
 This may seem like a small thing, but it really makes such a difference.
 Because now your comments can be as simple as “change this color to blue” instead of something like this: “see that vase in the top left; well, not that vase exactly, but the one two over from it.
 Let’s make it blue.”
 This type of specificity doesn’t just streamline the entire process, but it also helps you avoid mistakes (i.e. I thought you meant this!
 Oh, you meant that?).